 Angus Fire’s history goes back over 200 years from the time when fire hose was made from riveted strips of leather to the present day when it is made from the latest in advanced rubber and textile technology.

-The company celebrated the centenary of its manufacturing facility at Bentham in North Yorkshire.
+In 1988 Angus Fire celebrated 200 years, at its manufacturing facility at Bentham in North Yorkshire.
 Local tradition has it that the sails of Admiral Nelson’s famous flagship HMS Victory were made at the original cotton mill at Bentham.

-- 1888 – Company registered as a Public Company under the name of George Angus & Company Limited.
+- 1788 – Company registered as a Public Company under the name of George Angus & Company Limited